-- Its extraordinarily long bloom time, approximately 60 to 120 days, makes crape myrtle a show-stopping specimen tree or shrub, especially since it has four-season interest with attractive seed heads, fall color, and distinctive bark.
+- Its extraordinarily long bloom time, approximately 60 to 120 days, makes crape myrtle a show stopping specimen tree or shrub, especially since it has four season interest with attractive seed heads, fall color and its distinctive bark.

 - Because minimal pruning is advised, select your crape myrtle carefully to be sure it will be a good size for your space.

-- The showy bark of crape myrtle is enhanced by an underplanting of an evergreen ground cover such as liriope, ajuga, euonymous, or juniper.
+- The showy bark of crape myrtle is enhanced by an underplanting of an evergreen ground cover such as liriope, ajuga, euonymus, or juniper.

 Keep It Alive

-- Water new Lagerstroemia indica plants generously until they are established and able to tolerate drought conditions.
+- Water new plants generously until they are established and able to tolerate drought conditions.

 - To encourage rounds of repeat blooms, remove the spent flower heads.

-Crape myrtle is a native of Asia, where it was favored by the Tang dynasty in China more than 1000 years ago.
+Crape myrtle is a native of Asia where it was favored by the Tang dynasty in China more than 1,000 years ago.
 It was known there as the “Monkey Tree” because its trunk was too smooth for monkeys to climb.
-In the US crape myrtle has been around since Revolutionary times.
+In this country crape myrtle has been around since revolutionary times.
 In fact records at Mount Vernon, George Washington’s estate, show that Lagerstroemia indica seeds arrived there in the late 1700s.

 It is interesting to note, however, that after more than 200 years of growing this plant here, there is still a raging controversy about the correct way to prune it.
 Many gardeners, probably trying to reduce the height of the plant, commit what is called “crape murder” by lopping off the tops of the main vertical branches.
 This effectively destroys the graceful shape of the tree and is still frequently seen both in the south and elsewhere.